 Math Department Office: UW-Eau Claire | Hibbard Hall | Room 508

 Who should I contact if I have questions?

 We welcome your questions and are happy to chat.
-If you have questions prior to your summer Orientation, please contact Alex Smith, Math Chair at email@example.com or 715-836-3673.
-You'll also have the option to sit down with Alex Smith at summer Orientation.
-He will be located in Hibbard 508 from 12:00-1:00pm every day during summer Orientation.
+If you have questions prior to your summer Orientation, please contact Alex Smith, Mathematics Department Chair at firstname.lastname@example.org or email@example.com and we will be happy to set up a time to discuss your questions over the phone.